 When it started, the web was just hypertext and links1.
 When the first images appeared, they loaded super slow.
-Since then, a whole visual web has emerged.
+Since then, a whole new visual web has emerged.
+Visual media is growing at an unprecedented rate.
 Social sites like Pinterest, Instagram, and Tumblr all favour pictures over text.
 Sites and apps designed for people just to look at things are making images more predominant on the web, if in appearance only.
 This is still an environment dominated by words2 even if images are growing in presence every day.
 Images are nice, but on the web, they come with a specific set of problems.

 To load fast on the web, images should be compressed as large images file will slow down sites.
 Here is a list of useful image compression tools.
 Tackling images on small screens can still be an issue for web designers.
 Mobile devices should not load unnecessary big images.
 A solution is serving resized images to preserve the intended original layout.
 A